 Prompt 1: Summarize one article

-- Create a very short, factual headline in sentence case that captures the main topic.
-Include the product name if applicable.
+- Create a short, concise, precise, factual headline in sentence case that captures the main topic.
 Do not copy the original headline.

-- Cite the author and publisher of the source article in the second or third sentence if available.
+- Cite the author and publisher of the source article in the second or third sentence if this information is available.

 - Use active voice, precise language, and short sentences.